Zerodha logo

 The content below concerns taxation for retail individual investors only.
 It is applicable under the current taxation rules and could be subject to changes.
 Please consult a Chartered Accountant (CA) before filing your returns.

-The taxation on mutual funds depends on whether the fund is an equity or non-equity fund.
+Mutual fund taxation depends on whether the fund is equity or non-equity oriented, and your holding period.
 The table below shows the Long-Term Capital Gains (LTCG) and Short-Term Capital Gains (STCG) for both the funds:

 Mutual funds Holding period LTCG STCG